sagaxyz/node-infra/README.md

 Also the deploy playbook is idempotent and can be run many times.
 It can be run, for example, to upgrade any application.

-After a sufficient number of validators have completed this step, you should see from the logs that spc is producing blocks (`kubectl get pods -n sagasrv-spc`).
+After SPC is live, your validator should be able to join the network.
+Check the logs of the SPC pod for info (`kubectl get pods -n sagasrv-spc`).

+## Joining as validator
+In order to join as validator make sure `validator_provider: 1`, that the validator address generated from your mnemonic has the necessary stake to join (send by Saga).
+The creation of the validator and join of the network will happen automatically if the prerequisites are satisfied as part of the start script of SPC and chainlets.

 ## Cluster access
 The deploy script will create a kubeconfig file: `~/.kube/cluster_name`.
 It is possible to access the cluster passing `--kubeconfig ~/.kube/cluster_name` to any kubectl command.
 To setup the kubeconfig without deploying: